TheGeekA69/magic-gate/README.txt

 	- Files with a space in the name are not sent and crash Teleporter => Replace the space with an underscore ( _ ).
 Won't fix this, it's a limitation.
 If you have an idea though, I'm all ears.

-	- "ADB returned with 'code/blabla' 1".
+	- ADB returned with 'code/blabla' 1...
 		=> That means your device isn't connected wirelessly with ADB.
 Make sure you follow the instructions here: https://developer.android.com/studio/command-line/adb#wireless
 		=> Alternatively, just use USB :) (yeah it sucks, I know)